lambdaacademy/2016.04_erlang_xmpp_ofc/README.md

     of_msg_lib:flow_add(?OF_VER, Matches, Instructions, FlowOpts).
 ```
 This `FlowMod` will result in a `FlowEntry` being installed in the switch that:
-* will match any incoming packet - because the `Matches` in an empty list which wildcards all the headers in a packet
+* will match any incoming packet - because the `Matches` is an empty list which wildcards all the headers in a packet
-* will be install in the table number 0
+* will be installed in the table number 0
-* will be in the switch forever (`{idle,hard}_timeout`)
+* will be in the switch forever (`idle_timeout` and `hard_timeout`)
-* will have the priority of 10 (an incoming packet will be tried to match a `FlowEntry` with the highest priority first; once a entry is matched its actions are executed an the no more `FlowEntries` are checked)
+* will have the priority of 10 (an incoming packet will be tried to match a `FlowEntry` with the highest priority first; once a entry is matched its actions are executed and no more `FlowEntries` are checked)
-* will send the while matching packets to the controller (`no_buffer` indicates the the whole original packet will be included in the `PacketIn` message)
+* will send the matching packets to the controller (`no_buffer` indicates the the whole original packet will be included in the `PacketIn` message)

 > Check the [OpenFlow documentation](https://www.opennetworking.org/images/stories/downloads/sdn-resources/onf-specifications/openflow/openflow-spec-v1.3.2.pdf) for more information, especially,
 > 5.1, 5.2, 5.3, 5.4 and 7.3.4.1.